PicFest

 I also sent a survey that was answered by 20 people.

-The most important information I got from users was:
+The most relevant information I got from users was:

-From this diagram I created the script for my interviews and survey.
-My goal was to understand which features and characteristics were aligned with the user’s needs.
+I used some insights of the pros and cons diagram I created, to prepare the script for my interviews and survey.
+My goal was to understand which features and characteristics were aligned with the user’s needs, which ones weren’t relevant and also what concerns they had regarding the sharing of photos.

 User Research